gregn610/dimcal/README.md

 # Dim Calendar Holidays.

-A collection of public holiday data in SQL format for inclusion in a data warehouse.
+A collection of public holiday data in SQL format, to use in a data warehouse.